Demographics of the Arab world: Populations

-The table below shows the distribution of populations in the Arab world and Israel, as well as the official language(s) within the various Arab states.
+The Table below shows the distribution of populations in the Arab world and Palestine, as well as the official language(s) within the various Arab states.

 Armenians

 The Arab world has between 400,000 and 500,000 Armenians inhabiting its geographical area.
-Armenians are largely concentrated in countries such as Lebanon 150,000 - 250,000 and Syria 100,000 to 150,000 as well as Palestine, and to a lesser degree Egypt and Iraq, but Armenians can also be found in countries like Qatar and the UAE.
+Armenians are largely concentrated in countries such as Lebanon (150,000 to 250,000) and Syria (100,000 to 150,000) as well as Palestine, and to a lesser degree Egypt and Iraq, but Armenians can also be found in countries like Qatar and the UAE.
 These Armenians are economic migrants from Lebanon and Syria.

 Prior to World War I, there were some 2,000–3,000 Armenians in Palestine, mostly in Jerusalem.
 From 1915 and onward, thousands of Armenian genocide survivors from Cilicia (Adana Vilayet) found refuge, and settled in Palestine, increasing its Armenian population.
 In 1925, around 15,000 Armenians are believed to have lived in all of Palestine, with the majority in Jerusalem.
 During Mandatory Palestine period, the number of Armenians is estimated to have reached up to 20,000.
 However, the 1931 British census showed only 3,524 Armenians in all of Palestine.

 A large number of Armenian monks are recorded to have settled in Jerusalem as early as the 4th century, after the uncovering of Christian holy places in the city.
 However, the first written records are from the 5th century.
 Jerusalem is thus considered the oldest living diaspora community outside the Armenian homeland.
 Nowadays, there are estimated 7500 living in the region of Historical Palestine.

 Most Armenians are Christians mainly following the Orthodox Armenian Apostolic Church.
 The church has one of its two headquarters in Antelias, Lebanon, called The Catholicosate of the Great House of Cilicia (the other being in Armenia called Mother See of Holy Etchmiadzin).
 There are also Armenian Catholics.
 The world headquarters of the Armenian Catholic Church is also located in Beirut, Lebanon (and historically in Bzoummar, Lebanon).
 There are also a minority Armenian Evangelical Protestants.
 The Middle East headquarters of the Armenian Evangelical Church is in Beirut called Union of the Armenian Evangelical Churches in the Near East.